rauliscoding/api_django_auth0_challenge/README.md

-# Hello World API: Django + Python Sample
+# API built on top of the [Hello World API](https://github.com/auth0-developer-hub/api_django_python_hello-world/tree/basic-role-based-access-control)

-You can use this sample project to learn how to secure a simple Django API server using Auth0.
+You can use this sample project to retrieve your tenant's applications, as well as the actions that apply to each application and the type of trigger each Action is bound to.

-The `starter` branch offers a working API server that exposes three public endpoints.
-Each endpoint returns a different type of message: public, protected, and admin.

-The goal is to use Auth0 to only allow requests that contain a valid access token in their authorization header to access the protected and admin data.
-Additionally, only access tokens that contain a `read:admin-messages` permission should access the admin data, which is referred to as [Role-Based Access Control (RBAC)](https://auth0.com/docs/authorization/rbac/).

-[Check out the `add-authorization` branch](https://github.com/auth0-developer-hub/api_django_python_hello-world/tree/add-authorization) to see authorization in action using Auth0.

-[Check out the `add-rbac` branch](https://github.com/auth0-developer-hub/api_django_python_hello-world/tree/add-rbac) to see authorization and Role-Based Access Control (RBAC) in action using Auth0.

 ## Get Started